-Based on these assessments, the Company identified one performance obligation at the outset of the Calico License Agreement, which consists of: (1) the non-exclusive license and (2) the research activities for the target evaluation phase for all five targets and the joint research plan phase for targets 1 and 2.
+The Company identified one performance obligation at the outset of the Calico Agreement, which consists of: (1) the non-exclusive license and (2) the research activities for the target evaluation phase for five targets and the joint research plan phase for two targets.
+The Company determined that the license and research activities were not distinct from one another, as the license has limited value without the performance of the research activities by the Company.

-Under the Calico License Agreement, the transaction price determined by the Company is the upfront amount plus the committed anniversary payments and the target initiation fees related to the targets nominated at the execution of the Calico License Agreement.
-Based on the ability of Calico to cancel the arrangement for any reason, Calico effectively has an option for continued access to the Company's research license and procurement of research services that they can cancel at any time.
-Under the Calico License Agreement, the Company amortized the upfront fee received on a straight-line basis over the period services are available to the counterparty (i.e., the contractual term of five years).
-Straight-line amortization of the upfront payment was considered the best measure of progress because the customer has access to research and development services throughout the period.
+The transaction price consists of the upfront amount, the committed anniversary payments, the target initiation fees related to the targets nominated at the execution of the Calico Agreement, and the extension payment upon exercise of the extension option discussed above.
+Initially, the Company amortized the transaction price on a straight-line basis over the initial five-year term of the Calico Agreement.
+Beginning in September 2021, as a result of the extension of the research term for one program and Calico's obligation to pay an additional \$1.0 million in transaction price, the Company now amortizes the revised transaction price on a straight-line basis over the six-year term of the Calico Agreement.
+Straight-line amortization of the transaction price was considered the best measure of progress because the customer has access to research and development services throughout the period.
 Incremental fees for research and development services are paid at agreed upon FTE rates and recognized in the period incurred.
+Amounts due to the Company that have not yet been received as accounts receivable and amounts received that have not yet been recognized as revenue are recorded in deferred revenue on the Company's consolidated balance sheet.